 1) Buy less by wearing the clothes you currently have in your wardrobe.
 Could any of the garments be mended, altered or up-cycled?

-Could you go to a clothes swopping event or arrange one with your friends?
-You could sign-up to join the largest clothes swop in history during Fashion Revolution Week 2020!
+Could you go to a clothes swapping event or arrange one with your friends?

-3) Buy second hand over brand new clothing to prevent it from ending up in landfill.
-You may find some high quality bargains and will have a more unique and individual style than everybody else!
+3) Buy second-hand over brand new clothing to prevent it from ending up in landfills.
+You may find some high-quality bargains and will have a more unique and individual style than everybody else!

 4) Make it last by wearing your clothes for as long as possible to prolong their lifecycle.

 5) Support responsible brands that practice ‘slow fashion’ rather than ‘fast fashion’ and use sustainable materials.
 It will make you feel good knowing that the people who have contributed to making your clothes have been treated well and paid fairly.